Ant0wan/Ft_printf-unitest/README.md

 Ongoing project:

 Still to be made:
-- conversions test
-- flags tests
-- rounding cases float tests
-- width tests
 - documentation README.md
 - CircleCI build test
 - Quality code and reviews

 Recently be done:
+- check the returning value of printf on top of output
+- script to build and code the tests tree
 - added templates
 - added macro in testings for easy replacing
 - void function for testing printf